Didiyano/google-it-automation-with-python/README.md

 🎓 **Google IT Automation with Python Specialization** on Coursera.

 All notes here are written in my own words to help me:
-• Understand the lessons better
+- Understand the lessons better
-• Learn at my own pace
+- Learn at my own pace
-• Build a simple documentation habit
+- Build a simple documentation habit
-• Create something I can look back on anytime
+- Create something I can look back on anytime

+I’m documenting everything here in a simple, honest way so I can track my progress and improve as I go.

 ---